 Campus-Based Master’s in Communication Programs in Georgia

 Georgia Southern University (GSU), which recently consolidated with Armstrong State University, offers a Master of Arts in Professional Communication and Leadership through its Department of Communication Arts.
-The Master of Arts in Professional Communication and Leadership is available both at GSU’s Statesboro campus and at its Savannah (Armstrong) campus, and seeks to provide students with interdisciplinary training in written communication, leadership, and critical thinking.
+The Master of Arts in Professional Communication and Leadership, which is available at GSU’s Statesboro and Savannah (Armstrong) campuses, seeks to provide students with interdisciplinary training in written communication, leadership, and critical thinking.
 It features core courses in professional communication strategies, organizational communication, technical editing, and public leadership.
 Students then have the option to choose from electives in areas such as digital media management, non-profit sector writing, publication design, conflict resolution, communication theory, leadership and group dynamics, and health communication.
 This program incorporates fully online and partially online courses, as well as evening classes in order to provide optimum flexibility for students.
 While a master’s thesis or applied project is not a requirement for graduation, students looking to pursue doctoral studies are encouraged to take the comprehensive project course that involves research and an oral presentation.

 Kennesaw State University’s (KSU) School of Communication & Media offers a Master of Arts in Integrated Global Communication that prepares students to engage in global communication campaigns and initiatives across different industries.
 Students in this program take a survey of global communication course, classes in the foundations of communication theory and research, international public relations, communication research methods, and communication for multinational corporations, and a communication and technology seminar.
 They then take an integrated global communication course or practicum that allows them to travel abroad to a KSU partner institution and study how American forms of communication compare with international communication practices and traditions.
 During their final semester, students take a crisis leadership communication class, and complete an integrated global communication capstone course during which they develop an original research project relating to global communication, or a professional project for an international client.